dangarciacarrillo/i-d-eap-edhoc/draft-ietf-emu-eap-edhoc.md

 ## Peer and Server Identities
 The Peer-Id represents the identity to be used for access control and accounting purposes.
 The Server-Id represents the identity of the EAP server.
 The Peer-Id and Server-Id are determined from the information provided in the credentials used.

-ID_CRED_I and ID_CRED_R are used to identify the credentials of the initiator (EAP peer) and Responder (EAP server).
+ID_CRED_I and ID_CRED_R are used to identify the credentials of the Initiator (EAP peer) and Responder (EAP server).
 Therefore, for Server-Id the ID_CRED_R is used, and for Peer-Id the ID_CRED_I is used.

 ## Certificate Validation
-Same considerations as EAP-TLS 1.3 Section 5.3 {{RFC9190}} apply here in relation to the use of certificates.
+Same considerations as in EAP-TLS 1.3 Section 5.3 {{RFC9190}} apply here in relation to the use of certificates.

 When other types of credentials are used such as CWT/CCS, the application needs to have a clear trust-establishment mechanism and identify the pertinent trust anchors {{RFC9528}}.

 ## Certificate Revocation
-Same considerations as EAP-TLS 1.3 Section 5.4 {{RFC9190}} apply here in relation to certificates.
+Same considerations as in EAP-TLS 1.3 Section 5.4 {{RFC9190}} apply here in relation to certificates.

 When other types of credentials are used such as CWT/CCS, the endpoints are in charge of handling revocation and confirming the validity and integrity of CWT/CCS {{RFC9528}}.